he is his daddy's son

 Back outside, the cold air hits harder than before.
 The nerves are gone now.
 Replaced by something steadier.

-A team one game out of the playoffs.
+A team within a shot of the playoffs.

 An open lane at small forward.